reportportal/kubernetes/reportportal/README.md

 # K8s
-Kubernetes Helm config for installation ReportPortal on AWS with an Amazon RDS as a database
+Kubernetes Helm config for installation ReportPortal on AWS, and using AWS services (Amazon RDS as a database / Amazon ES as an Elasticsearch cluster)

 **Overall information**

-This Helm project is created to install all mandatory services to run ReportPortal on AWS with only one commando, but it implies that an external Amazon RDS Service for PostgreSQL should be used.
+This Helm project is created to install all mandatory services to run ReportPortal on AWS with only one commando, but it implies that an external Amazon RDS Service for PostgreSQL db and Amazon ES as an Elasticsearch cluster should be used.

 The chart installation consist of the following .yaml files: